franzprante/reprod-fin-copied/content/post/2016-11-18-reproducible-finance-with-r-a-sharpe-ratio-shiny-app.md

     }
     ```

 The sidebar code chunk is, of course, unique to the Shiny app, because there are no reactive inputs in a Notebook.
-But the dygraphs code chunks are similar enough that it’s easy to transfer the Notebook code, with a few changes, over to the flexdashboard:
+But the dygraphs code chunks are similar enough that it's easy to transfer the Notebook code, with a few changes, over to the flexdashboard:

     ```{r}
     ##dygraph chunk